 Individual bits within the registers with the bit number in parenthesis are referred to by the register mnemonic.
-For example, LCR7 refers to line control register bit 7.
-The transmitter buffer register and receiver buffer register are data registers that hold from five to eight bits of data.
-If less than eight data bits are transmitted, data is right justified to the LSB.
-Bit 0 of a data word is always the first serial data bit received and transmitted.
+For example, LCR7 refers to line-control register bit 7.
+The transmitter-buffer register and the receiver-buffer register are data registers that hold from five to eight bits of data.
+If less than eight data bits are transmitted, data is right-justified to the LSB.
+Bit 0 of a data word is always the first serial-data bit received and transmitted.
 The ACE data registers are double buffered (TL16450 mode) or FIFO buffered (FIFO mode) so that read and write operations can be performed when the ACE is performing the parallel-to-serial or serial-to-parallel conversion.

-[†] The serial channel is accessed when either CSA or CSD is low.
+[†] The serial channel is accessed when either $\overline{\text{CSA}}$ or $\overline{\text{CSD}}$ is low.

-[‡]DLAB is the divisor latch access bit and bit 7 in the LCR.
+[‡] DLAB is the divisor-latch access bit, located in bit 7 of the LCR.